The new £60million state-of-the-art Mayflower Water Treatment Works will serve Plymouth and the surrounding area.

 A substantial proportion of Plymouth’s water supply is provided by the Crownhill Water Treatment works.
 Originally constructed in open fields during the 1950s it has been overtaken in the 21st century by construction, housing development and technology.

 To meet the long-term water needs of one of our fastest growing cities, a new works was required.
-Resilient by design and the first plant of its kind in the UK, the Mayflower works at Roborough is due to open in 2019.
+Resilient by design and the first plant of its kind in the UK, the Mayflower works at Roborough is due to open later in 2020.
 The treatment works uses ceramic filtration technology, coupled with resin ion exchange processes designed to produce more water, more efficiently and at a lower cost than traditional technology.

 The new technology features SIX® suspended ion exchange with resin regeneration system, ILCA® inline coagulation and CeraMac® C90 ceramic membrane microfiltration.
 It is the first time that this combined technology will be used in the UK.